 2010 – Matty Regan netted on his debut for England Under-17’s, with Raheem Sterling also making his bow at this level in their 2-2 friendly draw with Turkey at Sincil Bank.
 Adam Morgan also featured.

-2001 - Anthony Le Tallec made his League debut for Le Havre AC in their 4-0 defeat of Grenoble at the Stade Jules Deschaseaux.
+2001 - Anthony Le Tallec made his League debut for Le Havre in their 4-0 defeat of Grenoble at the Stade Jules Deschaseaux.